syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Port.md

 ---
-title: Port
+title: Port for Essential Xamarin.iOS Diagram | Syncfusion
-description: Briefs about port in SfDiagram
+description: Briefs about port ,connection with node and connector and its customization in SfDiagram for Xamarin.iOS
 platform: Xamarin.iOS
 control: SfDiagram
 documentation: UG